LEARNING JOURNEY FOR

 What should be in a learning journey?

-Here at the MINT Museum of Toys, we have designed our learning journeys with reference to age-appropriate guidelines such as Singapore’s Nurturing Early Learners (NEL) framework for preschool learners.
+Here at the MINT Museum of Toys, we have designed our learning journeys with reference to age-appropriate guidelines.
+For example, our preschool learning journey is created with a reference to the Singapore’s Nurturing Early Learners (NEL) framework.
 Experiential activities are incorporated across our learning journeys as a way to get children of all ages actively engaged and interested in the topics and toys covered.

 What are the benefits of learning journeys?